BlueBrain/HighFive/doc/migration_guide.md

 with runtime-defined rank, we can't deduce the correct shape, e.g. `[1]` vs.
 `[1, 1, 1]`, when read into an array.

+# Removal of `Object*Props`.
+To out knowledge these could not be used meaningfully.
+Please create an issue if you relied on these.